sampokuokkanen/belated/README.md

 TODO LIST:

+- Add retries for jobs
 - Add some checks to the client for proper jobs.
-- Don't crash on errors (Partially done)
 - Have multiple queues?
 - Maybe support ActiveJob?
 - Have a web UI
 - Do some performance testing
 - Deploy a Rails app to production that is using Belated and mention it in the readme.
+(Capistrano support?)
 - Add a section telling people to use Sidekiq if they can

 ## Installation